0xCcmndhd/dev-environment-automation/docker/README.md

 ---

+## Preflight checks (built into deployer)

+Before writing Compose files and deploying, the script performs targeted preflights:

+- Docker availability and permissions
+  - Installs Docker Engine if missing and ensures your user is in the `docker` group.

+- Media stack: TrueNAS share checks
+  - Verifies MEDIA_ROOT exists and is a mounted filesystem (findmnt -T).
+  - Ensures expected subfolders (Videos/Movies, Videos/TV Shows, Music, Books, downloads) exist and offers to create missing ones.
+  - Verifies DL_ROOT is writeable by your PUID/PGID (creates/removes a temp file).

+- Utilities stack: config generation
+  - Renders Caddyfile, Glance, and Authelia from templates (secrets preserved across regenerations).

+- Downloads stack: Gluetun pattern
+  - qBittorrent runs with `network_mode: "container:gluetun"`; the Web UI is exposed on the Gluetun container.
+  - Optional: Route SABnzbd/yt-dlp/Pinchflat/Podgrab via VPN by moving their port mappings to Gluetun and using `network_mode: container:gluetun`.

+Tip: There’s also a quick smoke test for Utilities:
+`./quick-check-utilities.sh`
+It validates Caddy/Authelia configs and does SNI checks via Caddy.

+---
 ## Notes and tips

 - GPU access requires NVIDIA Container Toolkit.
 Test: `docker run --rm --gpus all nvidia/cuda:12.3.2-base nvidia-smi`